nelisa-dludla/python-projects/maze_bank_cli/README.md

      - 'd': Deposit funds into your account.
      - 't': Transfer funds to another account.
      - 'w': Withdraw funds from your account.
+     - 'q': Log out and exit the application.

 3. Deposit:
    - Select the 'd' option on the account page.